gmp26/grunt-panda/README.md

 ### Options

-#### stripMeta
-Type: `String`
-Default: "---"

-  If the input files contain metadata in the header, this can be removed by setting here the separator string.
-  This separates the meatadata from the markdown content.
-  The metadata and the separator will be ignored.
-  The separator must start at the beginning of the line.
-  If no separator is seen at all, the whole content will be processed.

 #### infile
 Type: `String`

 Default: "tmp/inputs.md"

 The path of the temporary file used to accumulate multiple input files